byon34/ud_image_classifier/README.md

-from '18
+from '18.
-using pre trained classifier
+using pre trained classifier for dog breeds & uploaded images